magentabusiness/magentabusiness.github.io/_includes/templates/install/cluster-queue-pub-sub.md

 ```
 {: .copy-code}

 You can update default Rule Engine queues configuration using UI.
-More about ThingsBoard Rule Engine queues see in [documentation](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/).
+More about IoT Hub Rule Engine queues see in [documentation](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/).